mozilla/application-services/docs/howtos/adding-a-new-component.md

 ```

 You will then need to add your component into the iOS ["megazord"](../design/megazords.md)
-XCode project, which can only really by done using the XCode application,
+Xcode project, which can only really by done using the Xcode application,
 which can only really be done if you're on a Mac.

-Open `megazords/ios/MozillaAppServices.xcodeproj` in XCode.
+Open `megazords/ios/MozillaAppServices.xcodeproj` in Xcode.

 In the Project navigator, add a new Group for your new component, pointing to
 the `./ios/` directory you created above.
 Add the following entries to the Group: